 A professional investor who invests other people’s money (like a VC) is much better qualified to make a financial offer for equity, especially if he or she has the proper documentation including a business plan, due diligence reports and a Private Placement Memorandum (PPM).

-This doesn’t mean they’re aren’t unscrupulous professionals, but a few things are usually true about professional investors:
+This doesn’t mean there aren’t unscrupulous professionals, but a few things are usually true about professional investors:

 Of course, you can, and should, shop your deal around to negotiate the best terms, but you aren’t going to trick a professional investor.
 Different VCs will value your company based on different criteria, to some you will be more valuable than to others.
 Of course, they could trick you, so be sure to surround yourself with advisers or attorneys who can spot red flags.

 I’m not very experienced with equity crowdfunding, but it appears that they are usually lead by a professional investment group and require similar documentation.